Timeline of Portuguese history

-Portugal became independent from the Kingdom of Léon as the Kingdom of Portugal (12th to 20th centuries) as a result of the Portuguese Reconquista (8th to 12th centuries), expanded outside mainland Portugal in the Portuguese Discoveries (15th and 16th centuries), was united with the Kingdom of Spain due to a succession crisis (16th to 17th centuries), split from Spain in the aftermath of the Portuguese Restoration War (17th century), lost Brazil when the Portuguese Prince declared its independence from Portugal (19th century), became a Constitutional monarchy and returned to absolutism multiple times (19th century), and finally became a Republic (20th century to modern-day) under three forms: the first Portuguese Republic, the Estado Novo, and the current Portuguese Republic, the latter in which it granted independence to all of its overseas possessions acquired in the Discoveries, except for the nearby archipelagos of Azores and Madeira, which are autonomous regions of Portugal.
+Portugal became independent from the Kingdom of Léon as the Kingdom of Portugal (12th to 20th centuries) as a result of the Portuguese Reconquista (8th to 12th centuries), expanded outside mainland Portugal in the Portuguese Discoveries (15th and 16th centuries), was united with the Kingdom of Spain due to a succession crisis (16th to 17th centuries), split from Spain in the aftermath of the Portuguese Restoration War (17th century) and lost Brazil when the Portuguese Prince declared its independence from Portugal (19th century).
+Portugal then became a constitutional monarchy alternating between three different constitutions: the 1822 Constitution, the Constitutional Charter of 1826, and the Portuguese Constitution of 1838 (19th century), until it finally became a Republic (20th century to modern-day) under three forms: the first Portuguese Republic, the Estado Novo, and the current Portuguese Republic.
+In the latter Republic, Portugal granted independence to all of its overseas possessions acquired in the Discoveries, except for Macau (handed over to China in 1999) and the nearby archipelagos of Azores and Madeira, which are autonomous regions of Portugal.